-HIX 2.0 reports provide insight into what health insurance exchange features are most effective and what factors explain state variation.
+HIX 2.0 issue briefs provide insight into what health insurance exchange features are most effective and what factors explain state variation.

 These data were collected from primary sources such as statutes and other regulatory decisions, but also from official gubernatorial press releases and other reliable news sources to ensure that the quickly changing nature of exchange implementation is being addressed.
 Datasets will be posted regularly on this site as they are completed, and completed datasets will be updated, and in some cases combined, as implementation moves forward.
 The date the datasets were last updated will be specified on each dataset's webpage.